The Details About VS1 Clarity Diamonds

 They know that they’re not as ‘clean’ as their higher caliber counterparts, but on the other hand, they are much better valued and, because of that, very popular.

 However, what’s awesome about the VS1 diamonds is that they are still eye-clean.
 So why would you want to spend all that hard-earned cash on a VVS1 or VVS2, when you can get a snazzy little VS1 for a lot less money?

 So, what’s the deal with VS1s?
 Well first of all, VS1s have inclusions.
 Shocker!
 ‘VS’ does stand for ‘very slight’ after all.
 That being said, the types of inclusions are pretty benign (tiny white spots, feathers, clouds and cute sounding stuff like that) and are usually located to the sides or underneath of a stone rather than in center and the top.

 Basically folks, you are not going to find a VS1 with a big black inclusion right in the center of the table.
 Even if the diamond has a few inclusions or blemishes, they are polite enough to only be visible under 10x magnification, so they are certainly not going to rock up unannounced.

 That said, not all VS1’s will be eye-clean.
 You might find a diamond that states it’s a VS1 on the grading report, but later find out it looks more like a lump of coal than a diamond.
 This will usually be down to some dodgy grading practices, and can be avoided if you stick with the well-regarded laboratories like GIA and AGS.

 VS1 Diamonds and Fancy Cuts

-Yes, VS1 are definitely better value than the VVS ranges I outlined in the previous posts - in short, go for a VS1 if you are getting a large or step cut diamond, otherwise cast your net wider.
+Yes, VS1 is definitely a better value than the VVS ranges I outlined in the previous posts - in short, go for a VS1 if you are getting a large or step-cut diamond; otherwise, cast your net wider.
 You might be pleasantly surprised.